 OSU, UnitedHealthcare and the Indian Health Service were among the major sponsors of the internship program, which granted students a $1,000 stipend to ease financial barriers for students interested in applying to medical school.
 Future plans for the internship program include the development of online resources to help students access tips for applying to college, scholarships and financial aid, in addition to plans to expand the program nationwide.

-For more information about ways to recruit American Indians to enter the health field and help improve access to care in Indian Country, click hereOpens a new window.
+For more information about ways to recruit American Indians to enter the health field and help improve access to care in Indian Country, click hereOpens in a new tab.

 *Enrollment and graduation rates include students who identified as AI/AN alone.